 We know that the financial aid listserv is an active forum for discussing important current topics, and we notice it has been very active in response to changes related to COVID-19, coronavirus.
 While you may find support, helpful ideas, and referrals to additional resources there, we recommend using care when it comes to making changes to financial aid without consulting an official resource such as Federal Student Aid or information found on the IFAP website.

 We understand this is a challenging time.
 We’re here for you, and we’re in this together.
-If you have questions for us, please contact your ScholarNet rep, our Client Services team, or reach out to us on LinkedIn.
+If you have questions for us, please contact your ScholarNet rep, our Care Team, or reach out to us on LinkedIn.